-Author's Note: As my first fanfic ("Qui-Gon's Heirs") was – more or less – a standard AU (Qui-Gon lives, early Vader redemption etc. etc. etc.), I was looking for a new AU scenario, which has not been done so often yet, and so I came up with one where Anakin and Obi-Wan are of the same age and grow up together in the Temple.
-Obviously, this will change a few things, so here comes my first warning: If you're looking for a story where Anakin is a cheeky Padawan and Obi-Wan is his strict Jedi Master – then you're wrong here.
+Author's Note: As my first fanfic ("Qui-Gon's Heirs") was – more or less – a standard AU (Qui-Gon lives, early Vader redemption etc.), I was looking for a new AU scenario, which has not been done so often yet, and so I came up with one where Anakin and Obi-Wan are of the same age and grow up together in the Temple.
+Obviously, this will change a few things, so be warned: If you're looking for a story where Anakin is a headstrong Padawan and Obi-Wan is his strict Jedi Master – then you're wrong here.
 Both of them will sometimes act out of character (compared to the movies) but I think they're still recognisable.
-Second warning: There are crazy twists and the timeline is a bit confused because I take events from Anakin's youth and mix them with people from Obi-Wan's youth… Just ask me if there's something which is unclear (but I cannot guarantee I have a good explanation, lol).
-Third warning: This story will contain slash later (Anakin/Obi-Wan).
-But I think, even if you don't like slash, you could read this fanfic nonetheless and just skip the slashy parts.
-I mean, you can still read it as an adventure/sci-fi/drama/mystery/friendship story and ignore the slash - I'll always give a warning at a beginning of a chapter if slash is ahead ;-) The rating will stay T, I don't plan to write extremely explicit sex-scenes...

 It was night on Coruscant.
 But the bustling city never rested.
 Traffic lights illuminated the huge skyscrapers, neon advertisement holograms flared up every few seconds and for the bar keepers, club owners and other – much more dubious – people in the lower levels, the day started just now.
 Being a multi-species world, Coruscant housed also several species which were nocturnal.
 So the fact that the Coruscanti suns had set did not mean there was silence, darkness and peace in the city.